AdirDangoor/Computational-Biology/README.md

 The first row shows the states in the format activators,inhibitors.
 The first column shows the index of the monotonic Boolean functions.
 Cells corresponding to active states (value 1 - for the center node) are marked in red.

+The program also outputs to the terminal the states, the monotonic functions, and the number of monotonic functions found.

+for example (0,0,0,0,0,0,1,0,0) means that the gene is activated only when we are at the 6'th state
+which is [2, 0] -> 2 activators and 0 inhibitor,
+and we will see it in the tkinter table as a red cell.